Granville, Manche: Contemporary history

 During the Algerian War, the barracks housed the 3rd Demi-brigade, and then the 21st Battalion of chasseurs on foot, from 1956 to 1961.
 It was a training centre for thousands of contingent recruits before leaving for Kabylie or the region of Tiaret.
 The commune hosted the finish of stage 1 and the start of stage 2 of the 1957 Tour de France.

 In 1962, the town of Granville absorbed the commune of Saint-Nicolas-près-Granville; the latter, during the revolutionary period of the National Convention (1792–1795), bore the name Champ-Libre [Free Field].
 On 4 June 1965, Granville welcomed Prime Minister Georges Pompidou.

 In 1970, the Regional Nautical Centre moved to Granville and in 1975, the port was completed with a marina.
 In 1972, the Chamber of Commerce and Industry of Granville, founded in 1815, took the name CCI Granville-Saint-Lô, and which then became the Chamber of Commerce and Industry of Central and South Manche in 2000.
 In 1973, Heudebert opened a factory for the production of biscottes, in business ever since.

 In the 1980s, donations by Richard Anacréon allowed the opening of the Museum of modern art, many buildings in the town were classified or registered as historical monuments.
 In 1982, the town was endowed of a new hospital.
 In 1984, the military regiments left the barracks, allowing redevelopment of the Pointe du Roc.

-In 1991, the Christian Dior Museum opened and the Charter of the Douzelage was signed.
+In 1991, the Christian Dior Museum opened (Villa Les Rhumbs) and the Charter of the Douzelage was signed.

 At the turn of the millennium, the business incubator emerged.
 In 2003, the A84 autoroute joined Granville with other agglomerations.